 clustered parenchymal opacification may give a galaxy sign

 In approximately two-thirds of cases, the parenchymal focus resolves without sequelae at conventional radiography; however, this resolution can take up to 2 years.
 In the remaining cases, a radiologic scar persists that can calcify in up to 15% of cases, an entity that is known as a Ghon focus.
 Other calcified foci can also be seen, and persistent masslike opacities called tuberculomas are seen in ~10% of cases 1.

-Its appearance is often indistinguishable from that of bacterial pneumonia.
+Consolidation is indistinguishable from that of bacterial pneumonia.